-Let’s talk about the most classic and traditional sink around – the Farmhouse Sink.
+Let’s talk about the most classic and traditional styled sink around – the farmhouse sink.
 There’s a reason that it is still such a popular choice despite the multitude of modern options for kitchen sinks and laundry sinks.

-The fireclay sinks considerably large design meant that it could hold a large volume of water and therefore reduce the number of times it had to be refilled, saving time and effort of women who were predominantly in the kitchen in those archaic times.
+The fireclay sinks considerably large design meant that they could hold a large volume of water and therefore reduce the number of times it had to be refilled, saving time and effort of women who were predominantly in the kitchen in those archaic times.

-London faced water scarcity and so the sink did not have an overflow in order to preserve every last drop of water, whereas the Belfast was developed with an overflow to avoid water spilling over the sides of the sink as water was not an issue.
+London faced water scarcity, so the kitchen sink did not have an overflow to preserve every last drop of water.
+In contrast, the Belfast was developed with an overflow to avoid water spilling over the sides of the sink as water scarcity was not an issue.

-Interestingly, the sink was designed with comfort in mind.
-As there is no cabinet or counter between the user and the sink, the user can stand directly in front of it without having to lean over to access the sink.
-This was great for women who were typically the main users, and surprisingly very little has changed about the Farmhouse style sink since it was first invented.
+Interestingly, the butler sink was designed with comfort in mind.
+As there is no cabinet or counter between the user and the sink, the user can stand directly in front without leaning over.
+This was great for women who were typically the main users, and surprisingly very little has changed about the farmhouse style sink since it was first invented.

-Due to its weight, the Farmhouse Sink needs to be rested on a solid shelf in the cabinet that is able to hold the weight of the sink.
-They are also installed to be lightly jutting out from the cabinets, which is beneficial if water were to spill out it will run down the sink and onto the floor, avoiding damage to cabinets.
+Due to its weight, the farmhouse sink needs to be rested on a solid shelf in the cabinet that can hold the sink's weight.
+They are also installed to be lightly jutting out from the cabinets, which is beneficial as if water were to spill out, it would run down the sink and onto the floor, avoiding damage to cabinets.

-- Farmhouse sinks can be used in both the kitchen and the laundry because of their depth, and can be used for an infinite number of tasks, from washing dishes and clothes, to washing babies and pets!
+- Farmhouse sinks can be used in both the kitchen and the laundry because of their depth and can be used for an infinite number of tasks, from washing dishes and clothes to washing babies and pets!

 - They are a lot easier to clean than stainless steel and will look great for years to come without requiring a lot of maintenance.